jekhokie/scriptbox/ansible--jenkins2/README.md

 ## Check Jenkins

-Once the playbook completes, you should be able to log into the Jeknins interface via the following URL:
+Once the playbook completes, you should be able to log into the Jenkins interface via the following URL:

 [http://10.11.13.15:8080/](http://10.11.13.15:8080/)